 SC Calls for Applications on Visiting Fellowship Programme at UK’s Oxford Centre for Islamic Studies

-The Securities Commission Malaysia (SC) is inviting Islamic finance specialists1 to apply for the 14th Scholar in Residence (SIR) Fellowship Programme in Islamic finance at the Oxford Centre for Islamic Studies (OCIS), UK, for the 2025/2026 academic year.
+The Securities Commission Malaysia (SC) is inviting applications for the 15th Scholar in Residence (SIR) Fellowship Programme in Islamic Finance at the Oxford Centre for Islamic Studies (OCIS), UK, for the 2026/2027 academic year.

-This long-running fellowship offers a unique opportunity for practitioners in Islamic finance and related fields to undertake independent applied research on topics of contemporary significance to the Islamic capital market (ICM).
+The SIR fellowship allows qualified practitioners in Islamic finance and related fields to undertake independent applied research on issues of strategic and contemporary significance to the Islamic capital market (ICM).

-The priority research areas must be of present-day relevance to ICM which include Maqasid al-Shariah, Islamic social finance and fintech, impact investing & impact projects measurement, and sustainable and responsible investments.
+The priority research areas must be of present-day relevance to ICM which include Maqasid al-Shariah and its applications, Islamic social finance and fintech, the halal economy, and sustainable and responsible investments including impact investing.

-Academicians, scholars and industry practitioners with substantial expertise in these areas are strongly encouraged to apply.
+Local and foreign scholars, regulators, industry practitioners with applied policy exposure and academicians with substantial expertise in these areas are strongly encouraged to apply.

-The selected SIR will be based in Oxford for one academic year, beginning October 2025, where they will conduct research, engage in academic activities, and contribute to intellectual discourse at OCIS.
+The selected SIR will be based in OCIS for one academic year beginning October 2026.

-Responsibilities will include delivering lectures, collaborating on studies, and engaging with relevant institutions to further the development of the ICM.
+The scholar is expected to conduct research and contribute to intellectual discourse on Islamic capital markets at OCIS.
+Their responsibilities include delivering lectures, collaborating on studies and engaging with relevant institutions to further the development of the ICM.

 SC AFFILIATES